 Spaghetti all’arrabbiata

 It’s true, the arrabbiata sauce is traditionally associated with penne.
-However, I often make it with spaghetti because it’s a type of pasta that my family loves a lot. 😊
+However, I often make it with spaghetti, because it’s a pasta shape that our family loves. 🙂

-My arrabbiata sauce is also very popular with my children, although I use less chili for them, despite their aversion to tomatoes.
+My arrabbiata sauce is also much liked by my children, although I use less chili for them, and despite their aversion to tomatoes.

-Indeed, my children, to my and my husband’s great regret, do not eat tomatoes. 🤷♀️ But they do eat sauces, fortunately, as long as the tomato is not chunky and it’s made with garlic instead of onion.
-Interestingly, my kids really like garlic, which is not usually among children’s preferences.
-But let’s make the most of what we have and enjoy spaghetti all’arrabbiata together. 😀
+Yes, my children, much to my and my husband’s regret, do not eat tomatoes. 🤷♀️ But they do eat sauces, fortunately, though only when the tomato is not in pieces and when it’s flavored with garlic rather than onion.
+In fact, strangely, my children really like garlic, which you can’t usually say is a common preference for kids.
+But let’s take what we can get and enjoy spaghetti all’arrabbiata together. 😀

-Looking for more ideas for quick spaghetti dishes? 😉👇
+Other ideas for a super quick spaghetti dish? 😉👇

 spaghetti all'arrabbiata